LSD: How Long Does LSD Stay in Your System? What Are the Other Effects of This Drug?

 This drug interacts with serotonin receptors in the brain, causing dramatic changes in perception, thoughts, and emotions.
 It is usually taken as blotter paper tabs, liquid drops, or gelatin squares.
 LSD side effects are dose-dependent and might differ from person to person.

-What are the Effects of LSD Like?
+What Are the Effects of LSD Like?

 LSD's psychedelic experience may be strong and unexpected.
 Visual distortions, vivid hallucinations, heightened sensory awareness, and a changed sense of time and self are frequently reported by users.
 LSD can also generate powerful spiritual or mystical experiences and insights.